Adrenal fatigue & feeling emotionally exhausted

-Stress, anxiety and continuously worrying cause our unconscious nervous system to ‘be on alert’ and always responding with various intensities of anxious feelings.
+Adrenal fatigue treatment is required when stress, anxiety and continuously worrying cause our unconscious nervous system to ‘be on alert’ and always responding with various intensities of anxious feelings.
 This background agitation seems to slowly run us down over the course of six months or so and gradually depletes our Emotional Energy.

-This loss of emotional energy manifests itself with the numbing of our emotions, when you go and do something fun – you know it’s fun, but don’t get the old good feelings that you used to.
+This loss of emotional energy manifests itself with the numbing of our emotions when you go and do something fun – you know it’s fun, but don’t get the old good feelings that you used to.
 Whilst at the same time bad feelings just seem numb too, the only feelings that emerge are feelings of anxiety.

 This dampened emotional state means your natural “gut feelings” become suppressed, meaning that you look to your thoughts to give you direction rather than instinct or unconscious awareness.
-Usually this means that people tend to think too much and not take enough action.
+Usually, this means that people tend to think too much and not take enough action.

 Adrenaline is one of the many chemicals that are released when we get stressed or anxious and is responsible for many of the physical symptoms of anxiety and stress.
 It’s natural as part of our fight or flight response – yet these days the things we are fighting or running from are not what we were designed for.

 Your body responds to what you hold in mind

 Our bodies have difficulties knowing the differences between real life stress and imagined stress from all worried thoughts we may have.
 A good example where we can experience this happening can be seen if we watch a gripping action film, our body may have physical reactions as if we were actually experiencing the event.
 I recently found myself getting really tense and agitated whilst watching an episode of Prison Break – my heart was racing, my body was anxious and tense and all due to watching a film, I wasn’t even there!
 I was stressing myself without even realising it!

 The implications of our physical health being impacted by our thoughts are huge – luckily though, once we know this, we can begin to do something about it.